ariccio/resources-for-pandemic-school-air-quality/README.md

 They have an excellent list of other resources here: [Resources We Love](https://covidstraighttalk.org/resources)

 # Ventilation
-Target ~6 air changes per hour (ACH) of clean air delivery.
+#### Target a minimum of ~6 air changes per hour (ACH) of clean air delivery.
 Clean air in this context means air free of virus bearing aprtciles.
 So it can be a combiantion of outdoor air, filtered recirculated air, and air filtered in situ by portable air cleaners.
+Delta covid has been documented to transmit at far higher levels of ventilation, so we cannot rely on ventilation as a single control measure.